Tuc-tac/SpotifyGeoFreedom/README.md

 - A GitHub account
 - A free Spotify account
 - Your Spotify account must have the USA selected as the country ( if you have another country specified, then you can change it yourself to Usa, use Vpn )

+> [!IMPORTANT]
+> After successfully setting up the runner and initial authorization in the client, you do not need to use a VPN or other similar tools for the Spotify client, this may trigger their algorithms to reset your current password, and you will have to change it again in the fork settings and go through initial authorization, just use Spotify on your regular home network

 ### Getting Started

+> [!NOTE]
+> The country of your Spotify account should already be changed to the USA

 <details>
 <summary><small>Text tutorial</small></summary><p>